 Years ago, my law firm’s international manufacturing lawyers drafted manufacturing agreements for 48 (!) different countries for a really sophisticated client with a really sophisticated in-house lawyer.
-During one of our conversations this lawyer emphasized the importance of the specifications sheet for his company and talked about how it had instructions on drafting its spec sheets for securing product from China.
+During one of our conversations this lawyer emphasized the importance of the specifications sheet for his company and talked about how it had instructions on drafting spec sheets.
 I asked if he would send me those instructions for this blog.
-He did and I am just now finally getting around to running it, below.
+He did, and I am finally getting around to running it, below.

-We typically draft our cross-border manufacturing agreements to incorporate our clients’ spec sheets (a/k/a data sheets) as an Exhibit and when that is not possible or if the spec sheet were to change, they are to include the spec sheet as part of their PO, which in turn is specified as being incorporated into the Manufacturing Agreement.
+We typically draft our cross-border manufacturing agreements to incorporate our clients’ spec sheets (a/k/a data sheets) as an Exhibit to the manufacturing contracts.
+When it is not possible for our client to include the spec sheet with the contract, we often suggest they include it as part of their POs, which in turn are specified as being incorporated into the Manufacturing Agreements we draft.
 So when I lecture on the importance of having a good Manufacturing Agreement, that includes having a good spec sheet.

 Note that the below spec sheet instructions are for one particular company and your requirements likely will vary enough from this company’s so as to make these instructions not perfect for you.
 But it should be a good start.

 According to the instructions, all spec sheets should contain the following:

 - Product description

 - The specific materials for the product and the precise amount

 - Product dimensions

 - Product tolerances (if any)